 - Fold over each tortilla so you have a ‘half-moon’ shape.

 - Fry tortillas (in batches) in a greased pan.

 - Turn to cook other side.
-They’re done when the outside is crispy and golden and the inside is warmed through and the cheese is nice and melty.
+They’re done when the outside is crispy and golden, the inside is heated through, and the cheese is nice and melty.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 Can I Use Store-Bought Refried Beans?

 For sure!
 If you don’t want to mess around with making your own, simply use store-bought and things will still be delish!